 As we prepare for SPRING!!, we are excited to learn more about the Guild’s SPECTACULAR workshops through interviews with our four instructors.
 Renee's workshop is “Exploring Rhythm.”
 It is scheduled for Sunday, May 23 at 12 (noon) to 2 pm CT.

-How to prevent and gracefully deal with less than ideal performance situations.
 This workshop will focus on identifying and dancing to a selection of popular Egyptian rhythms.
 We will explore different approaches to interpreting drumming patterns and ways of adapting various movements to fit these patterns, learning 2-3 movement combinations for each rhythm.

 Participants will have the opportunity to create their own movement sequences and string combinations together into a short, simple drum solo movement sequence.
 This will not be a drum solo choreography suitable for performance; rather, it is intended as an exercise in rhythmic interpretation.
 If it can be arranged, the workshop will include live musical accompaniment for the second half of the workshop, which is very likely to occur.
 (Recommended for an Intermediate Level dancer for best experience.)